fmang/opustags/README.md

 View and edit Opus comments.

-The current code quality of this project is in a sorry state, but that might change in the near future.
-It is expected to work well though, so please do open an issue if something doesn't work.
-New contributions are welcome but make sure you read CONTRIBUTING.md first.
+The current code quality of this project is getting better, and is suitable for reliably editing any Opus file provided it does not contain other multiplexed streams.
+Only UTF-8 is currently supported.

 Until opustags becomes top-quality software, if it ever does, you might want to check out these more mature tag editors: